BrendanNolan/obsidian/cuda.md

 }
 ```

-This is called a `monolithic kernel` because it assumes a single large grid of threads large enough
+This is called a `monolithic kernel` because it assumes a single grid of threads large enough to
-to process the entire array in a single pass; you might launch it on a large array like this:
+process the entire array in a single pass; you might launch it on a large array like this:

 ```cpp
 saxpy<<<4096,256>>>(1<<20, 2.0, x, y);